Deploy and configure Azure VMware Solution

 In the planning phase, you defined whether to use an existing or new ExpressRoute virtual network gateway.

-If you plan to scale your Azure VMware Solution hosts using Azure NetApp Files datastores or Azure disk pools, deploying the vNet close to your hosts with an ExpressRoute virtual network gateway is crucial.
+If you plan to scale your Azure VMware Solution hosts using Azure NetApp Files datastores, deploying the vNet close to your hosts with an ExpressRoute virtual network gateway is crucial.
 The closer the storage is to your hosts, the better the performance.

 Use a new ExpressRoute virtual network gateway